pyeventsourcing/eventsourcing/docs/topics/examples/dcb-enrolment-with-enduring-objects.rst

     :pyobject: TestEnrolmentWithEnduringObjects

-It has some extra steps to cover the extra methods that were added to make further use of the more declarative syntax for Dcb, such as a student leaving a course, changes of name of students and courses, and changes to the number of "places" a course has and the "max courses" for student.
+It has some extra steps to cover the extra methods that were added to make further use of the more declarative syntax for DCB, such as a student leaving a course, changes of name of students and courses, and changes to the number of "places" a course has and the "max courses" for student.

 The extra steps also show the command methods of enduring objects in a group can be executed.
 New events